 1) The weather is horrible.
 Too hot and muggy during the summer, too cold and dreary during the winter.
 If there’s going to be snow, at least have some snowboardable mountains.
+The latest blizzard of 2016 has shut down cities and towns for days.
 Only the Fall is beautiful.

 3) Terrible for allergies.
 Anybody who is highly sensitive to any allergen should consider leaving the East Coast.
 I suffered from tremendous allergies while living in the East Coast for 10 years, and as soon as I moved to San Francisco, my allergy attacks all but went away.
 Perhaps there’s something in the trees or the pollution.

 4) More stressed out people.
 When the weather is terrible half the year, people suffer from Seasonal Affective Disorder (SAD).
 Stress levels are higher, people are more overweight, and even suicide rates are higher.
 Given all these problems, life insurance rates are also higher.
 Check the latest term life policy rates with PolicyGenius.
 They are based in Manhattan, and make comparing term life insurance policies across all the major carriers easy.
 Given policy prices are regulated, you’re guaranteed to get the best rates possible.

 I really am trying to see the positives of living on the East Coast with my six examples.
 However, I have to admit I’m struggling to find more reasons.
 The weather is atrocious for half the year, and it would take quite a premium to leave California.
 Won’t you help share some of your reasons as to why the East Coast is so wonderful?